Mail and wire fraud

-Mail fraud and wire fraud are terms used in the United States to describe the use of a physical or electronic mail system to defraud another, and are U.S. federal crimes.
+Mail fraud and wire fraud are terms used in the United States to describe the use of a physical (e.g., the U.S. Postal Service) or electronic (e.g., a phone, a telegram, a fax, or the Internet) mail system to defraud another, and are U.S. federal crimes.
 Jurisdiction is claimed by the federal government if the illegal activity crosses interstate or international borders.

 Mail fraud

 Mail fraud was first defined in the United States in 1872.